lpellegr/pellegrino.link/_posts/2021-05-31-scaleway-object-storage-s3-java-library.md

 Looking at affordable solutions, and after reviewing a dozen solutions going from Digital Ocean, Hetzner, OVH, and more, I decided to go with Scaleway.

-Why Scaleway? their object storage solution is cheap, you have great configuration options to manage privacy, lifecycle rules, and up to 100Gbp/s bandwidth.
+Why Scaleway? their object storage solution is cheap (I divided the bill by almost 100 compared to Google Cloud Storage), you have great configuration options to manage privacy, lifecycle rules, and up to 100Gbp/s bandwidth.
 Furthermore, despite their offer uses the public Internet, the peering is quite good Worldwide, meaning you can expect a good bandwidth even if